-He has held a joint appointment with the Institute for Systems Research, one of the original NSF Engineering Research Centers, since its establishment in 1985, and was its Associate Director for Research during 1995-1996.
-He is also a co-founder of and active participant in the Center for Satellite and Hybrid Communication Networks, a NASA center for the development and commercialization of space.
+He held a joint appointment with the Institute for Systems Research, one of the original NSF Engineering Research Centers, since its establishment in 1985 until 2019, and was its Associate Director for Research during 1995-1996.
+He was also a co-founder of and active participant in the Center for Satellite and Hybrid Communication Networks, a NASA center for the development and commercialization of space.

-He has held visiting positions at the Technion (Israel), INRIA (France), IBM T.J.
-Watson Research Center (Hawthorne), AT&T Bell Laboratories (Murray Hill), AT&T Research Labs (Florham Park) and the Insitut Mittag-Leffler (Stockholm, Sweden), the Basque Center for Applied Mathematics (B.C.A.M, Bilbao, Spain), the Hebrew University of Jerusalem (Israel) and the KTH Royal Institute of Technology (Stockholm, Sweden).
+He has held visiting positions at the Israel Institute of Technology Technion (Israel), INRIA (Sophia-Antipolis, France), IBM T.J.
+Watson Research Center (Hawthorne, NY), AT&T Bell Laboratories (Murray Hill, NJ), AT&T Research Labs (Florham Park, NJ), the Insitut Mittag-Leffler (Stockholm, Sweden), the Basque Center for Applied Mathematics (B.C.A.M, Bilbao, Spain), the Hebrew University of Jerusalem (Israel) and the KTH Royal Institute of Technology (Stockholm, Sweden).

 Armand Makowski was a C.R.B.
-Graduate Fellow of the Belgian-American Educational Foundation for the academic year 1975-76; he is also a 1984 recipient of the NSF Presidential Young Investigator Award and a Lady Trust Fellow (Fall 2014).
+Graduate Fellow of the Belgian-American Educational Foundation (BAEF) for the academic year 1975-76; he is also a 1984 recipient of the NSF Presidential Young Investigator Award and a Lady Trust Fellow (Fall 2014).